A pinched nerve

-A pinched nerve or sciatica is characterized by pain down the leg and can continue below the knee.
-Sciatica pain can be caused by a disc herniation or a slipped disc.
+, is characterized by pain down the leg and can continue below the knee.
+Sciatic pain can be caused by a disc herniation, a slipped disc or muscle spasms of the hip and lower extremity

 Tingling, numbness, or pain in the buttocks and thigh is often misdiagnosed as sciatica.
 The sciatic nerve originates from a group of nerves in the lumbar spine that pass through the buttock, down the back of the thigh (between the hamstrings), and down the back of the leg to the foot.